France will not hinder growth to rein in deficit - PM

 The Commission has agreed to extend by two years until 2017 the deadline for France to bring its budget deficit below 3 percent of gross domestic product.
 The target for 2015 is 4 percent, which would require a further 4 billion euros of savings.
 Valls repeated that France would meet the target.

-"France will abide by its budgetary commitments," Valls said, but adding that savings should not jeopardize growth.
+"France will abide by its budgetary commitments," Valls said, but adding that savings should not jeopardise growth.

 "I also highlighted before the Commission that we will be extremely vigilant not to destroy the growth that is returning today...
 2015 will be the year of the return of growth and so of confidence in France," Valls said.